 10. Start a Collection

-Oh, they're soooo many things to collect like stamps, baseball cards, vinyl records, coins, teddy bears or even PEZ dispensers.
+Oh, there are soooo many things to collect like stamps, baseball cards, vinyl records, coins, teddy bears or even PEZ dispensers.
 The only caveat is that collecting can get very expensive!

 11. Grow Your Own Herbs